jamie-ferguson/gdcgroup/README.md

 $ sail npm install
 $ sail npm run build

-# note: the following command may have to be run after adding the .env variables
+# note: tests can be run using
-$ sail artisan config:clear
+$ sail artisan test
 ```
 2. App should be available at\
 http://127.0.0.1